aardwolf-sfl/phenix/README.md

     age: uint,
     // Encoded as bit vector
     working_hours: vector<bool>,
-    // Encode new items one by one without knowing the final count
+    // Append new items one by one without knowing the final count
     projects: stream<string>,
 }